jackgray/spotlight/producers/finance/regsho/README.md

 LIMIT 15;
 ```

-To combine tables from nyse nasdaq and finra:
+To combine tables from nyse nasdaq and finra (already performed by pipeline assuming all sources were retrieved):
 ```
 CREATE TABLE regsho_daily AS
 SELECT * FROM nasdaq_regsho_daily